mmikowski/hi_score/README.md

 - [websocket][_37]: Websockets interface

 #### Development JS libraries
-Developent libraries are used for testing a building code.
+Development libraries are used for testing a building code.
 They are **not** copied to a `vendor` directory.
 The following libraries are installed:

 - [coveralls][_18]: Code coverage reporting